inkarkat/git-extensions/etc/hubcheats-submodules.md

 ## integrate submodule changes first
 `$ git ofetch`
-`$ hub subsamebrdo --no-git-color --no-header --no-pager reintegratetom` (if you want to do this submodule by submodule: `$ hub reintegratetom`)
+`$ hub subsamebrdo --no-git-color --interactive reintegratetom` (if you want to do this submodule by submodule: `$ hub reintegratetom`)
 ## then update integration build after submodules have been reintegrated
 0) submodule branch(es) have been fast-forwarded: no changes, no action here